Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction

-The analysis in the paper is focused on the DOMP algorithm.
-Based on the result for DOMP, it is not difficult to obtain the result for EDOMP.
-The main purpose of this analysis is to establish the reconstruction error bounds for the two algorithms, which bound the error between the target data and the iterates generated by the proposed algorithms.
-To facilitate the analysis of the proposed algorithms, let us first define an auxiliary optimization model in the next section.
+Numerical results in Section \ref{sect5} indicate that the capability of DOMP and EDOMP in sparse data reconstruction is generally stronger than OMP (see section \ref{sect5} for details).
+In the next section, we perform a theoretical analysis to establish a reconstruction error bound for the DOMP algorithm.
+Such an error bound measures the distance between the target data and the iterates generated by the algorithm.
+To facilitate this analysis, let us first define an auxiliary optimization model.